IsaacBell/IsaacBell/README.md

 ![Shopify](https://img.shields.io/badge/shopify-%237AB55C.svg?style=for-the-badge&logo=shopify&logoColor=white)
 ![Automation](https://img.shields.io/badge/Automation-FF6D00?style=for-the-badge&logo=n8n&logoColor=white)

-👨‍💻 About Me
+#### 👨‍💻 About Me

 I am a software engineer with 15 years of experience bridging enterprise and startup environments.
 I have helped hundreds of startups and founders bring their ideas to life and successfully launch market-ready products.

-⚡ My Superpower: Frontend Mastery.
+#### ⚡ My Superpower: Frontend Mastery.

 I know the HTML/MDN specs inside out.
 I don't just build apps that technically work; I build premium, accessible, and highly responsive interfaces that users want to engage with.
 I back that up with a decade-plus of wiring together high-performance backend systems, APIs, and automations.

-🚀 What I'm Building Right Now
+#### 🚀 What I'm Building Right Now

 GridLab Electronics: Founder.
 Running a tech outlet end-to-end (storefront, inventory, content, and ops automation).

 The Neuro-Friendly Office: Inching closer to V1 of a comprehensive business system designed specifically for creatives and solopreneurs.

 Tech Guides: Writing a series of no-nonsense ebooks breaking down IT, tech, and privacy fundamentals.

-📫 Let's Connect
+#### 📫 Let's Connect

 If you need help with a project or want to bring a new idea to life, I'd love to chat.

 📧 Email Me: [contact@isaacbell.io](mailto:contact@isaacbell.io)

 🗓️ Book A Session: [My Calendar](https://zcal.co/ibell)

-☕ Want to support the indie builds?
-Keep the lights on via Ko-fi.
+☕ _Want to support the indie builds?
+Keep the lights on via [ko-fi.com/ibell](https://ko-fi.com/ibell)._

 ---